codership/documentation/galeracluster/source/documentation/install-mysql.rst

    - ``RELEASE`` Indicates your distribution release.
 For example, ``wheezy``.

-     In the event that you do not know which release you have installed on your server, you can find out using the following command:
+     If you do not know which release you have installed on your server, you can find out using the following command:

      .. code-block:: console